 Dates and opponents were announced in August.

-The hurricane also left significant damage to the stadium’s interior.
-So fans will notice major upgrades under the roof, including an expanded main videoboard, new video displays behind home plate and along both foul poles, a new sound system, and refreshed suite interiors.
+When Hurricane Milton ripped off the Trop's roof panels last fall, it also left significant damage to the interior.
+So, fans will notice major upgrades from their seats, such as an expanded main videoboard, new video displays behind home plate and along both foul poles, a new sound system, and refreshed suite interiors.

 “We are excited to return home to Tropicana Field in April and to once again join our fans and neighboring businesses in downtown St. Petersburg in celebrating the return of Rays Baseball,” new Rays CEO Ken Babby said in a statement.